YifanXu1999/ai-study-note/note.md

 ## Convolutional Neural Network

-### Why not use feed forward neural network for image classification?
+### Why not use fully connected layer for image classification?

 - Suppose we have a 100x100 RGB image and we are using a fully connected layer.
 By flattening the image pixels, we get a input vector of 30000 features.
 Feeding it to a fully connected layer with 1000 neurons, the number of weights will be 30000 * 1000 = 30,000,000, which is **computationally expensive**.